The shadow of a Thurston geodesic to the curve graph

-The notion of horizontal foliation in the setting of \Teich geodesics is replaced by the \emph{maximally stretched lamination} in the setting of Thurston geodesics.
-However, it is possible for a curve $\alpha$ to fellow travel the maximally stretched lamination $\lambda$ for a long time only to have its length of down later along the Thurston geodesic.
-That is, the property of fellow traveling $\lambda$ geometrically does not persist (See \exaref{Shear}).
+The notion of horizontal foliation in the setting of \Teich geodesics is replaced by the \emph{maximally stretched lamination} in the setting of Thurston geodesics (see \subsecref{metric}).
+However, it is possible for a curve $\alpha$ on the surface to fellow travel the maximally stretched lamination $\lambda$ for a long time only to have its length go down later along the Thurston geodesic.
+That is, the property of fellow traveling $\lambda$ geometrically does not persist (see \exaref{Shear}).

 In \secref{Horizontal}, we define the notion of a curve $\alpha$ being \emph{sufficiently horizontal} along a Thurston geodesic to mean that $\alpha$ fellow travels $\lambda$ for sufficiently long time both topologically and geometrically.
 We show that if a curve is sufficiently horizontal at a point along a Thurston geodesic, then it remains sufficiently horizontal throughout the geodesic, with exponential growth of the length of its horizontal segment (\thmref{Horizontal}).
 In \secref{Shadow}, we define a projection map from the curve complex to the shadow of a Thurston geodesic sending a curve $\alpha$ first to the earliest time in the Thurston geodesic where $\alpha$ is sufficiently horizontal and then to a curve of bounded length at that point.
 We show in \thmref{Retraction} that this map is a coarse Lipschitz retraction. \thmref{Shadow} follows from this fact using a standard argument.
 In \secref{Examples}, we construct the examples of Thurston geodesics that illustrate the deviant behaviors of Thurston geodesics from \Teich geodesics, as indicated by \thmref{Bad-Geodesic} and \thmref{Not-Short}.